jackyzha0/quartz/content/blogs/graphics/god-rays-02.md

 #### Shadow Map

-I mentioned [[shadow-map|shadow maps]] in my last post but to reiterate, shadow maps allow us check if a position in the world is in shadow or not.
+I mentioned [[shadow-map|shadow maps]] in my last post but to reiterate, shadow maps allow us to check if a position in the world is in shadow or not.
 I won't delve too far into how shadow maps are generated but suffice to say that they are incredibly useful for anything involving shadows as the name suggests.

- If a ray is in shadow, we want it to be invisible; we can use the shadow map of our sun to identify what parts of our ray are in shadows and change the transparency accordingly accordingly to achieve this.
+ If a ray is in shadow, we want it to be invisible; we can use the shadow map of our sun to identify what parts of our ray are in shadows and change the transparency accordingly to achieve this.

 > [!math]- Here There Be Math!
 >  > [!important] Disclaimer